millerjs/bulletbot/README.rst

         :target: https://travis-ci.org/millerjs/bulletbot
         :alt: Travis

-Chat bot for logging what employee completed tasks.
+BulletBot is a chat bot for logging employee completed tasks.
+Talk to it throughout to day.
+Schedule aggregations to be sent out daily.
+Prosper.

 * Free software: ISC license